 Whether an employer permits its employees to have meal breaks and rest breaks is largely within the employer’s discretion.
 While some states, like California and New York, have strict requirements for employers to provide meal and rest breaks, Pennsylvania is not one of them.
-Under Pennsylvania law, there is no requirement for an employer […]
+Are Breaks Required In Pennsylvania?
+Under Pennsylvania law, there is no […]

 The Fair Chance Act seeks to give ex-offenders released from prison and those with a past criminal conviction a better chance of obtaining employment with federal contractors and federal agencies by deferring any inquiry into a job applicant’s criminal history until a conditional job offer is extended.
 This follows a trend of “ban the box” […]